-We often times think of goal setting as something done when we first start a business or a new job.
-But the reality is, we need to be regularly setting new goals as well as monitoring the progress of past goals.
+We often think of the goal setting process as something done when we first start a business or a new job.
+However, the reality is that we need to be regularly setting new business goals as well as monitoring the progress of past goals.

-I personally like to assess and establish business goals during the first quarter of the new year.
+I personally think it’s best to assess and establish business goals during the first quarter of the new year in order to stay motivated and commit to your goals.
 This allows for both you and your employees to have a clear understanding of what the expectations are over the coming year.

 When deciding on what goals you will have for the year, don’t get bogged down in the minutia of figuring out every last detail of how you plan to get there.
 This is big picture stuff, your vision for what the organization should look like in a year.

 This long-term goal setting will serve as an overall framework for your short-term planning.
 That short-term planning is where you will lay out the individual steps necessary for achieving the goals.